Kei-K23/mentor/README.md

 ## Contributing

 We welcome contributions from the community!
 If you find a bug or have an idea for an improvement, please open an issue or submit a pull request.
-Detail contribution guidelines will be available soon.
+[CONTRIBUTION-GUIDE.md](CONTRIBUTION-GUIDE.md)

 ## TODO